Battle of Kabul (1992–1996): Political background

 Massoud hesitated to enter Kabul, waiting for the political parties to reach a peace and power-sharing agreement first.
 In April 1992, the Peshawar Accord was signed.
 It established the Islamic State of Afghanistan and stipulated that an interim government would be formed with a supreme leadership council.
 A transitory presidency was given to Sibghatullah Mojaddedi for two months, after which Burhanuddin Rabbani was to succeed him.
 Gulbuddin Hekmatyar was given the post of prime minister, but he did not accept this position as he did not want to share power and Pakistan was urging him to take power for himself.
 Massoud, in a recorded conversation, tried to convince Hekmatyar to join the peace agreement and not to enter Kabul.
 But Hekmatyar replied he would enter the capital with "our naked sword.
 No-one can stop us".
-Hekmatyar's Hezb-i Islami forces began to infiltrate Kabul.
+Hekmatyar's Hezb-i Islami forces with assistance of their new communist allies began to infiltrate Kabul.
 This forced Massoud to advance on the capital in order to preserve the Peshawar Accord and prevent the establishment of a Hekmatyar dictatorship.

 Eleven armed groups in total entered Kabul and its vicinities, which included the seven Sunni Afghan mujahideen; the Shi'ite Islamic Movement of Asif Mohseni and Hezbe Wahdat of Abdul Ali Mazari; and the Junbish-i Milli of ex-communist Abdul Rashid Dostum.
 The different groups entered the city in different directions.
 Hezb-i Islami made the first move and entered the city from the south.
 With soldiers armed and financed by Pakistan, Hekmatyar had asked other groups such as Harakat-Inqilab-i-Islami and the Khalis faction to join him while entering Kabul, but they declined his offer and instead backed the Peshawar Accord.
-Jamiat-i Islami had seized massive amount of weapons while overrunning the Communist garrisons in Bagram, Charikar, Takhar, Kunduz, Fayzabad and other northern cities.
+Jamiat-i Islami had seized massive amount of weapons while overrunning the mostly Pashtun Communist garrisons in Bagram, Charikar, Takhar, Kunduz, Fayzabad and other northern cities.
 Adding to that, all the forces of Junbish-i Milli had aligned themselves to the Jamiat, and the former Communist government of Afghanistan had decided to surrender all its weapons to Jamiat, instead of Hezb.
 All the Parchamis had fled abroad through the Jamiat-controlled areas.
 Jamiat had seized massive stockpiles of heavy weapons such as T-62 and T-55 tanks, Scud missiles and MiG-21s.